The Holy Bible: Where In Earth?

 cosmic egg

-Since the beginning of time people have racked their brains trying to figure out just what the hell heaven and earth truly is.
+Since the beginning of time people have racked their brains trying to figure out just what the hell heaven and earth truly are.
 Many held a worldview of three layers consisting of heaven, earth, and the underworld.
 They understood that the ‘universe’ was created and not the product of time, chance, and happenstance.
-The idea of everything coming from nothing in a ‘big bang’ was a foreign abstraction for these ancient philosophers; they had more common sense than we do today.
+The idea of everything coming from nothing in a ‘big bang’ was a foreign abstraction for these ancient philosophers.
+They had more common sense than we do today.
 The common denominator among all these ancient cosmologies is the concept of the ‘cosmic egg’ or a ‘universal womb’ in which -the entire universe as we know it- is contained therein.
 We do call our home “Mother Earth” after all, which makes sense since our world is imbued with these feminine qualities.
 If God takes the masculine form it only goes to serve…

 Continue reading